 For the experienced cybersecurity professional who wants to enhance his or her career prospects, you can earn a master of science in cybersecurity.
-Johns Hopkins University offers such an online degree with concentrations in analysis, networks, and systems.
+Johns Hopkins University offers such a MBA online degree with concentrations in analysis, networks, and systems.

 The foundational courses in this two year degree includes classes in cybersecurity, computer science, applied mathematics and statistics, and security informatics.